finos/common-domain-model/documentation/source/documentation.rst

 An example of a function call is the interpolation function that would be associated with a *derived observation* event, which assembles two observed values (say, a 3 months and a 6 months rate observation) to provide a derived one (say, a 5 months observation).

 As part of the current CDM version this function call as been specified as a mere string element.
-It will be appropriately specified once a machine executable implementation of the ISDA Definitions is developed, as per the `Calculation Process Section`_.
+It will be appropriately specified once a machine executable implementation of the ISDA Definitions is developed as CDM calculation components, which are further in the `Calculation Process Section`_.

 Event Effect
 """"""""""""